lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

 Getting the Values and Total Flux or Luminosity of a Spectrum Within a Specific Energy Band
 -------------------------------------------------------------------------------------------

-A new :class:`~soxs.spectra.Spectrum` object can be created from a restricted energy band of an existing one by calling the :meth:`~soxs.spectra.Spectrum.new_spec_from_band`
+A new :class:`~soxs.spectra.base.Spectrum` object can be created from a restricted energy band of an existing one by calling the :meth:`~soxs.spectra.base.Spectrum.new_spec_from_band`
 method:

 .. code-block:: python